Adult Social Care

 In 2019/20:

-• 26.3 per 100,000 people aged 18+ were admitted to hospital for mental health conditions
+• 45 per 100,000 people were admitted to hospital with the main reason for mental and behavioural disorders due to the use of alcohol9

 Out of adults 18 to 69 who were in contact with secondary mental health services:

-• 12% were in paid employment
+• 5% were in paid employment1

 Bexley Care and other trusted partners